Small gauge transformations and universal geometry in heterotic theories: First order universal geometry and gauge transformations

 \subsection{Why universal geometry?}

-In the classic works on complex structure moduli space for CY manifolds, such as \cite{Strominger:1990pd, Candelas:1990pi}, the authors benefited from the existence of special coordinates called periods of $\O$.
-In those coordinates $\O$ takes a simple form \beq \O(x,z) \= z^a \, \a_a(x) - \cG_a(z) \, \b^a(x) ~, \eeq where $\a_a, \b^a$ are a symplectic basis for $H^3(X)$.
-Within this choice of special coordinates it is sensible to compute deformations through a partial derivative $\del_a$.
-This is because the tensorial part of $\O$ does not depend on parameters: the forms $\a_a$ and $\b^a$ are ``constant'' across $M$.
+In the classic works on complex structure moduli space for CY manifolds, such as \cite{Candelas:1990pi, Strominger:1990pd}, the authors benefited from the existence of special coordinates called periods of $\Omega$.
+In those coordinates $\Omega$ takes a simple form

+where $\alpha_a$, $\beta^a$ are a symplectic basis for $H^3(X)$.
+Within this choice of special coordinates it is sensible to compute deformations through a partial derivative $\partial_a$.
+This is because the tensorial part of $\Omega$ does not depend on parameters: the forms $\alpha_a$ and $\beta^a$ are `constant' across $M$.
 This feature remains true as long as diffeomorphisms and symplectic rotations do not depend on parameters.